 This has been used in many TV shows and films, including Contact and Wayne's World II.
 It was also used in a popular American Express commercial. (thanks, Amy - Chicago, IL)

-In the UK, this song has reached #1 3 times by 3 different acts.
+In the UK, this song has reached #1 three times by three different acts.
 The first was Greenbaum's version in 1970, then in 1986 Doctor And The Medics took it to #1, and finally in 2003 for Gareth Gates And The Kumars.

 by Jon Kutner and Spencer Leigh, "We love Norman and 'Spirit In The Sky' although we thought it was a bit hippy dippy, so we just cranked it up a bit.
 We knew all the time that nothing much was gonna happen after 'Spirit In The Sky' so we just enjoyed it for what it was at the time."